Preparations are underway for the 2022/23 player evaluations. Please continue to watch this page for updates.

-Please see the Evaluation Process Summary and the Ice Schedule posted toward the end of this page for full details.
+The Evaluation Process Summary and the Ice Schedule will be posted later this summer with full details.
 Note that plans can change subject to changes in ice availability, final numbers after AA Ringette results, and other impacts.
 The following are a few general points to note:

-- Player evaluations for the 2021/22 season will run Sept 1-14, 2021, with the older age group game play sessions to begin after Calgary AA Ringette tryouts are finished.
-No sessions are planned for the Sat / Sun / Mon of the long weekend.
-Teams can expect their first practice on the weekend of Sept 17-19.
+- Schedule TBA — Player evaluations for the 2021/22 season will run approx Sept 1-15, 2022, with the older age group game play sessions to begin after Calgary AA Ringette tryouts are finished.

-- UAA testing for U10 – U14 skaters will be scheduled on the evenings of Sept 1-3.
-Attendance at your assigned UAA ice time is mandatory.
-(See the Ice Schedule for potential times, and the UAA section below for info on the specific tests.)
+- UAA testing for U10 – U14 skaters will be mandatory.
+(See the UAA section below for info on the specific tests.)